fcontrepois/cur-anon/README.md

 python curanonymiser.py --input rawcur.parquet --create-config --config config.json
 ```

-This gives you a config listing all columns.
-Edit it to pick what to keep, remove, or anonymise.
+This produces a config listing all columns and their suggested actions.
+Edit it to choose which columns to keep, remove, anonymise, or hash.

 ### 3. Edit your config

-Set each column to one of:
+Each column can be set to one of:

-- `keep` – keep as is
+- `keep` – leave the column untouched
-- `remove` – drop the column
+- `remove` – drop the column entirely
 - `awsid_anonymise` – swap for a fake, consistent 12-digit AWS account ID
-- `awsarn_anonymise` – swap for a fake ARN using the fake account ID
+- `awsarn_anonymise` – swap for a fake ARN, using the fake account ID
+- `hash` – scramble the column with DuckDB’s `md5_number_upper`, so the same value always produces the same hash, but there is no way back—perfect for secrets, not for magicians.

 ### 4. Run the anonymiser